1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 # Mainboard

-## TriGorilla Spe A V1.0.0 (Stock)
+## TriGorilla_Spe_A_V1.0.0 (Stock)

 The stock mainboard is labeled as "Trigorilla_Spe_V1.0.0".

 It is a 32bit 24V mainboard with an ARM Cortex-A7 which runs at 1.2GHz and offers 8GB of internal storage capacity.
-The mainboard comes with TMC2209 silent stepper drivers (at least that's what Anycubic states - I didn't take off the heatsinks to check if these really are genuine TMC2209 chips) which are *soldered* onto the board (they can't be swapped out!).
+The mainboard comes with four TMC2209 silent stepper drivers (at least that's what Anycubic states - I didn't take off the heatsinks to check if these really are genuine TMC2209 chips) which are *soldered* onto the board (they can't be swapped out!).
 It offers three USB-A connectors labeled as "U-EXT1", "U-EXT2" and "U-FRIMWARE" (yes, typo included ;) ).
-It also offers a built in WiFi chip with an external antenna.
+It also offers a built in Realtek WiFi chip ([RTL8723DU](https://www.realtek.com/en/products/communications-network-ics/item/rtl8723du)) with an external antenna.

 ![Mainboard TriGorilla front](../assets/images/mainboard_K2Pro_front_web.jpg)